-Problems with this approach include the following: (1) might not be able to control the volume of the rooms independently, (2) cannot control the volume from the second room, and (3) cannot control the source, pause, or move forward a track from the second room.
+Problems with this approach include the following: (1) depending on receiver age, might not be able to control the volume of the rooms independently, (2) cannot control the volume from the second room, and (3) cannot control the source, pause, or move forward a track from the second room.

 The classical solution to the volume control problem is to place an "LPAD" resistive voltage divider in the second room, which tends to look like a volume control knob on the wall.
 The LPAD converts a selectable amount of unwanted power amplifier energy into heat.
 LPADs compromise sound quality to some extent.

 On the assumption that the legacy stereo is controlled via infrared (IR) remote controls there are various techniques for getting IR signals back into the room where the CD player and receiver reside.
 One technique is the wall keypad connected (more wiring) to an IR transmitter near the legacy stereo.
 This has to be programmed so that pressing the "track forward" key on the wall keypad will send out a "Pioneer CD player track forward" IR signal.
 If you're willing to carry remotes physically around the house you can get wireless IR repeaters or "extenders" that listen for IR signals in one room and rebroadcast them in the room with the legacy stereo.

 Now you're set up but what if you want to add a third or fourth room?
 This will probably be beyond the capabilities of the 1990s stereo power amp and the old-school receiver manufacturers, such as Yamaha and Denon (with its HEOS system), have not set the world on fire with their multi-room systems.